 Someone who appears to be doing the same type of work I’m doing?
 Better subscribe!

-But instead of quick, helpful tips from people I respect and admire, my inbox was flooded with a whole lotta sales pitches.
+But instead of quick, helpful tips from people I respect and admire, my inbox quickly flooded with sales pitches.
 Add to that emails from any company I made an online purchase from, coupons, social media messages, a personal forward or two… and welcome to inbox overwhelm.

 I couldn’t unsubscribe fast enough.